-On this note, physician-diagnosed (or well-evidenced) seafood allergy is thought to affect around 2.3% of the population in the United States, which equates to millions of people (31).
+On this note, physician-diagnosed (or well-evidenced) seafood allergy is thought to affect around 2.3% of the United States population, equating to millions of people (31).

 The cause of this allergy appears to be a protein found in shellfish called tropomyosin.
 Shellfish allergy can result in severe reactions that have been known to cause serious adverse effects, and sadly, numerous deaths (32, 33).

 Symptoms of an allergic reaction to shellfish may include facial swelling, difficulty breathing, a tingling feeling in the mouth, stomach cramps, and dizziness (34).